shiram/CodingDojo/READmE.md

 + Creating auth app, for register, login, token refresh using jwt. (what is a viewset?, what is a router?, what is the usage of refresh token?)
 + Creating a New Model, db relationships (one to many, many to many), exploring rest_framework action decorator, passing context to a serializer.
 + Creating nested routes using drf-nested-routers.
++ Creating unit tests for django models, viewsets.
+Creating fixtures.
+All this i used pytest.
++ Structuring peoject files and code to be modular.